 “Thanks for the lovely night, handsome,” the text read.
 It came with a naked picture of a woman.

-When I confronted Zac, he had the gull to direct the blame on me.
+When I confronted Zac, he had the gall to direct the blame on me.
 He spewed a lot of excuses, such as “You are always on call at work” and “You tend to come home super late and tired.”
 Well, duh, when you’re the one wearing the pants at home, that’s what happens!

 I kicked Zac out that night despite his pleas to wait it out in the morning.
-I could not be bothered by our tyning relationship – I was sure he had other girls to shack up and tyne with instantly.
-Still, I could not bear to stay there, so I took a cab and went straight to my parents’ home.
+I could not be bothered by our tyning relationship – I was sure he had other girls to shack up and Tyne with instantly.
+Still, I could not bear to stay there, so I took a cab and went straight to my parent’s home.

-At once, my parents knew that something was up when I asked them to buzz me in the building.
+At once, my parents knew that something was up when I asked them to buzz me into the building.
 Crying, I relayed everything that transpired between Zac and me.
 My mother, the hot-headed one in the family, wanted to hunt down my ex and make him pay for everything.
 But I liked my father’s suggestion better.

 “Go to Tynemouth and unwind there.
 A new place might do you some good.”